Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Linear Number of Samples

 \subsection{Warm-Up: A $\mathbf{1/2}$-Approximation with $\mathbf{n-1}$ Samples}

 To gain some intuition let us first consider the natural approach to sample $n-1$ values $S_1,\dots,S_{n-1}$ from $F$ and to use the maximum of these samples as a uniform threshold for all of the random variables $X_1,\dots,X_n$, accepting the first random variable that exceeds the threshold.
 It is not difficult to see that the expected value we collect from any random variable $X_t$ conditioned on stopping at that random variable is at least $\E{\max\{X_1,\dots,X_n\}}$, since under this condition~$X_t$ is the maximum of at least~$n$ i.i.d.\@ random variables.
 We can thus understand the approximation guarantee provided by this approach by understanding the probability that it stops on some random variable.
 It turns out that this probability, and hence the approximation guarantee, is $1/2+1/(4n-2)$.
-A more detailed analysis, which we provide in \appref{app:one-half}, also reveals that an improvement over the bound of roughly $1/2$ is impossible with a uniform threshold, even if this threshold is chosen with knowledge of the distribution $F$.
+A detailed analysis of the approach is provided for completeness in \autoref{app:one-half}.